 - If you do not maintain satisfactory academic progress towards your degree requirements in each term of study you may not be eligible to receive loan funding or your current loan funding may be withdrawn

-- If you withdraw from Queen's or ceases to be enrolled in at least half time* course load it is your responsibility to immediately notify the Student Awards Office.
-Queen's University, using the Return of Title IV funds policy (PDF, 133 KB), will determine the amount of loan assistance that has been earned
+If you withdraw from Queen's or ceases to be enrolled in at least half time* course load it is your responsibility to immediately notify the Student Awards Office.
+Queen's University, using the Return of Title IV Funds (PDF, 367 KB), will determine the amount of loan assistance that has been earned

 - During deferment you do not need to make payments